Our one-pagers provide top-line summaries of our evidence-based, data-driven research and timely, nonpartisan recommendations.

 Designed for practitioners, this one-pager outlines how practitioners can measure the impact of their program on students, institutions, facilities, and their communities.
 (Practitioners Edition)

 “The Most Important Door That Will Ever Open:” Realizing the Mission of Higher Education Through Equitable Recruitment, Admissions, and Enrollment Policies

 Earning a college credential can mean a better living and a better life for students and their families.
 But to earn that credential, students must first navigate the admissions process.
 Education is indeed a door, but recruitment, admissions, and enrollment policies and practices dictate how wide that door is open.
 Creating a more equitable and just higher education system starts with implementing equitable admissions practices.
-The below accompanying tools can be used by higher education practitioners, leaders, and policymakers in promoting an equitable approach to each of the policies addressed in our report:
+The following eight TMID one-pagers support higher education practitioners, leaders, and policymakers in promoting an equitable approach to each of the policies addressed in our report:

 Colleges and universities wield enormous power in deciding who reaps the benefits of a college degree, and anti-racist and anti-classist recruitment policies have the potential to build a more equitable and just society.
-At present, however, college admissions are riddled with practices that perpetuate and deepen racial and socioeconomic disparities with practices that promote equitable opportunity for all potential students.
+As outlined in this tool, college admissions have the power to replace practices that perpetuate and deepen racial and socioeconomic disparities with practices that promote equitable opportunity for all potential students.